April 22, 2020 - 11:58 am

 Officials say these cases are nearly all among unvaccinated residents.

 Nevada measures what portion of its staffed acute-care hospital beds are currently full.
 It also measures the number of licensed intensive care unit beds that are full.

 Neither are currently at risk of being overwhelmed.

-The state released an official definition of what constitutes a COVID-19 death in October.
+The state released an official definition of a COVID-19 death last year.

 Most who died have been age 60 or older with underlying health issues.
 In Clark County, a large majority had underlying health conditions, making them more susceptible to severe outcomes, according to data.